New Westminster: Media

 The Columbian, originally the British Columbian, British Columbia's second newspaper, was founded in New Westminster by John Robson (later premier of British Columbia).
 By the mid-20th century, it had long since been eclipsed by the Vancouver newspapers, and published its last issue on November 15, 1983, after a run of 123 years.

 CKNW, one of Canada's first private news radio, hot-line and talk stations, began broadcasting from studios in New Westminster on April 1, 1944, originally in the Royal Windsor Hotel, then at a few other locations in the city, before moving to downtown Vancouver from its final New Westminster location at 8th and McBride, which it occupied from 1967 onwards.
 Although it has broadcast from Vancouver for the better part of half a century, it is still licensed to New Westminster and its callsign still includes the letters "NW" for New Westminster.
 It is a mainstay of the BC broadcasting industry where many notable reporters and broadcasters had their start.

-Today New Westminster is served by the New Westminster Record, part of the Glacier Media chain, which publishes once a week.
+New Westminster is served by two publications: New Westminster Record, part of the Glacier Media chain, which publishes online.
+In May 2022, New West Anchor, a biweekly newsletter delivering news and event listings via email, was launched by former CKNW and CityNews Vancouver journalist Ria Renouf.
+Colloquially known as The Anchor, it is a sister publication to The Georgia Straight: both are owned by Overstory Media Group.

-New Westminster also has a community humour magazine called Piffle.
-Piffle is the creation of Columbian Newspaper sports writer and Sapperton lad, Ron Loftus.
-When Ron retired, he sold Piffle to another Columbian Reporter and Sapperton lad, Chris Sargent who has published the magazine for the last 14 years.
+New Westminster also had a community humour magazine called Piffle.
+Piffle is the creation of Columbian Newspaper sports writer Ron Loftus.
+When Ron retired, he sold Piffle to another Columbian reporter Chris Sargent, who published the magazine for the last 14 years.